ArchiveTeam/heroku-buildpack-archiveteam/README.md

 Heroku buildpack: Archive Team
 ==============================

-This is a fun [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) that comes with wget-arc and rsync.
+This is a fun [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) that comes with wget-warc, rsync and redis-cli.

 Usage
 -----